elsholz/cppbrot/README.md

-# `pybrot`
+# `cppbrot`
-`pybrot`'s name might be a bit confusing, as the most recent implementation is based on c++.

-Whereas the python version doesn't do a lot, the c++ version is a Mandelbrot explorer.
+cppbrot is a terminal based Mandelbrot explorer.
 You can use the keyboard to navigate the rendering.
 Terminal with color support required.
 Uses ncurses.

 ## What it looks like rn 🔥